Food Help > Basic Food

 Those on student, work, or diplomatic visas

-Is it safe to receive SNAP as an immigrant?
+Is it safe to receive Basic Food as an immigrant?

-If you are not eligible for SNAP because of your immigration status, you can apply and receive benefits on behalf of household members who are eligible.
-For example, if you are undocumented but have children who are U.S. citizens, your family can receive SNAP.
+If you are not eligible for Basic Food (SNAP) because of your immigration status, you can apply and receive benefits on behalf of household members who are eligible.
+For example, if you are undocumented but have children who are U.S. citizens, your family can receive Basic Food.

-Under current regulations, SNAP does not count towards public charge tests.
+Under current regulations, Basic Food does not count towards public charge tests.

-In May 2025, the federal government requested the personal data of individuals receiving SNAP benefits in Washington state, including social security numbers.
-Washington state intends to deny this request and keep your personal information safe, though we encourage households with immigration concerns to consult an immigration attorney before applying for SNAP.
+In May 2025, the federal government requested the personal data of individuals receiving Basic Food benefits in Washington state, including social security numbers.
+Washington state intends to deny this request and keep your personal information safe, though we encourage households with immigration concerns to consult an immigration attorney before applying for Basic Food.

 The State Food Assistance Program

-If you are a legal resident who meets all SNAP eligibility criteria except the immigration requirements, you are likely eligible for the State Food Assistance Program (FAP).
+If you are a legal resident who meets all Basic Food eligibility criteria except the immigration requirements, you are likely eligible for the State Food Assistance Program (FAP).

-Through this program, you will receive the same amount of money for groceries each month as you would if you were enrolled in SNAP.
+Through this program, you will receive the same amount of money for groceries each month, as if you were enrolled in Basic Food (SNAP).
 Households can receive both SNAP and FAP depending on the status of each individual family member.

 Have Questions About Your Eligibility?

-The SNAP guidelines around immigration can be confusing!
-If you have questions about how your status affects your SNAP eligibility, call the Help Me Grow Hotline today.
+The Basic Food (SNAP) guidelines around immigration can be confusing!
+If you have questions about how your status affects your Basic Food eligibility, call the Help Me Grow Hotline today.
 You will be connected to a trained specialist who can answer your questions and help you through the application process.

 Available Monday - Thursday 8:00am - 5:30pm and Fridays 8:00am - 5:00pm